Tom Lowenstein

-Tom Lowenstein (born 1941) is an English poet, ethnographer, teacher, cultural historian and translator.
+Thomas Godfrey Lowenstein (15 August 1941 – 21 March 2025) was an English poet, ethnographer, teacher, cultural historian and translator.
 Beginning his working life as a school teacher, he visited Alaska in 1973 and went on to become particularly noted for his work on Inupiaq (north Alaskan Eskimo) ethnography, conducting research in Point Hope, Alaska, between 1973 and 1988.
 His writing also encompasses several collections of poetry, as well as books related to Buddhism.
-Since 1986 Lowenstein has lived and continued teaching in London.
+From 1986, Lowenstein lived and continued teaching in London.

-Biography
+Life and career

-Tom Lowenstein was born near London in 1941.
-He went to Leighton Park School, then studied at Queens' College, Cambridge, and the University of Leicester.
-After university, he taught in secondary schools in London (1966–71), then for three years taught literature and creative writing in the US at Northwestern University, Evanston, Illinois.
-In 1973 he worked for the Alaska State Museum, and went on to live on and off (between 1975 and 1988) in the Alaskan village of Point Hope, recording and translating the local history and legends.
+Thomas Godfrey Lowenstein was born on 15 August 1941 near London, England.
+He went to Leighton Park School, then studied at Queens' College, Cambridge, where he earned an M.A. degree in 1965 (and was briefly editor of the university magazine Granta), and the University of Leicester School of Education (Cert.
+Ed., 1966).

+After university, Lowenstein taught in secondary schools in London (1966–1971), then for three years taught literature and creative writing in the United States at Northwestern University, Evanston, Illinois.
+In 1973, he worked for the Alaska State Museum, and went on to live on and off (between 1975 and 1988) in the Alaskan village of Point Hope, recording and translating the local history and legends.

 He was awarded a Guggenheim Fellowship in 1979 in the field of Folklore and Popular Culture.
-Other awards for his research have come from Northwestern University, the Nuffield Foundation, the Society of Authors, the British Academy, the National Endowment for the Arts, the Leverhulme Trust, the Arctic Institute of North America, The American Philosophical Society, Alaska Humanities Forum, and North Slope Borough, Alaska.
+Other awards for Lowenstein's research came from Northwestern University, the Nuffield Foundation, the Society of Authors, the British Academy, the National Endowment for the Arts, the Leverhulme Trust, the Arctic Institute of North America, The American Philosophical Society, Alaska Humanities Forum, and North Slope Borough, Alaska.

-He subsequently (1981–90) followed up an interest in Buddhist literature by studying Sanskrit and Pali at Cambridge University, SOAS and the University of Washington.
+He subsequently (1981–1990) followed up an interest in Buddhist literature by studying Sanskrit and Pali at Cambridge University, SOAS University of London and the University of Washington.

-Lowenstein has also written texts for music collaborations, including with the composer Ed Hughes Sun, Moon and Women Shouting (1999) and The Sybil of Cumae (2001), and the libretto for Rachel Stott's oratorio Companion of Angels on the lives of William Blake and Catherine Blake.
+Lowenstein also wrote texts for music collaborations, including with the composer Ed Hughes (composer) Sun, Moon and Women Shouting (1999) and The Sybil of Cumae (2001), and the libretto for Rachel Stott's oratorio Companion of Angels on the lives of William Blake and Catherine Blake.

 His poetry collections include The Death of Mrs Owl (1975), Filibustering in Samsara (1987), Ancient Land: Sacred Whale (1993), Ancestors and Species: New & Selected Ethnographic Poetry (2005) and Conversation with Murasaki (2009).
+He was also a regular contributor to publications including London Review of Books and The Fortnightly Review.

+Lowenstein died on 21 March 2025, at the age of 83.